ColtonChill/cs6510-midterm/README.md

 This problem focuses on applications of reinforcement learning, using the Cartpole and Half-Cheetah gym environments

 ## [Problem 6 - Human Emotions](problem06/)
+This problem leverages the `FER` module to preform facial tracking and emotion analysis.

 ## [Problem 7 - Motion Planning](problem07/)
 This problem focues on pathfinding algorithms, specifically A\*, both in a grid layout and in continuous space using random sampling